Everybody Dies (House): Production

 In March 2012, Amber Tamblyn was confirmed to reprise her role as Martha Masters for the finale.
 Anne Dudek, Sela Ward, and Andre Braugher also reprised their previous roles as Amber, Stacy Warner, and Dr. Nolan respectively.
 In April, it was announced that David Shore would direct and co-write the final episode of the show and that Olivia Wilde would return as Thirteen for the penultimate episode and the series finale.
 It was also reported Kal Penn would return as Dr. Kutner and Jennifer Morrison would return to the series in a cameo appearance as Dr. Cameron.
 Lisa Edelstein, who played Dr. Lisa Cuddy in the first seven seasons, did not return for the series finale.

 Many endings were considered for the finale of the series.
 The writers had considered killing House at one point, but settled for an ending where Wilson got sick, though the storyline was decided on at the beginning of the season.
-The episode also mirrors the Sherlock Holmes, The Final Problem, where Holmes fakes his death.
+The episode also mirrors the Sherlock Holmes story "The Final Problem" where Holmes fakes his death.
 Laurie suggested the song "Enjoy Yourself (It's Later than You Think)" for the final scene.
 In interviews after the episode aired, Shore said that the fire was caused by Oliver falling asleep while smoking, and House had managed to escape the building in the few seconds between the collapse and the explosion.
 Chase has a minimal role in the finale, since the writers wanted to focus on the relationship between House and Wilson.

 Shore told Entertainment Weekly that the series finale is "a different kind of episode, but at its core I think it's still a House episode...
 I really wanted to make sure that we're doing that at the end and we're still happy.
 As Hugh Laurie says, Dr. House is the guy who leaves the party before people want him to."
 Other cast members agreed that it was time for the show to end; Omar Epps, who played Eric Foreman, said: "You want to go out at a time when the show is still effective, people are still watching it, the stories are still fresh...
 I think we've run our course.
 It's the right time."

 The title of the episode, "Everybody Dies", is a reference to the title of the pilot episode, "Everybody Lies", a line commonly said by House.